-External Interrupt
+External Interrupt 0

-The external interrupt is controlled by signal transitions on the INT pin.
+The external interrupt 0 is controlled by signal transitions on the INT pin.
 An external interrupt request will take place when the external interrupt request flag, INTF, is set, which will occur when a transition appears on the external interrupt pin.
-Additionally the correct interrupt edge type must be selected using the INTEG register to enable the external interrupt function and to choose the trigger edge type.
+Additionally the correct interrupt edge type must be selected using the INTEG register to enable the external interrupt 0 function and to choose the trigger edge type.
 To allow the program to branch to its respective interrupt vector address, the global interrupt enable bit, EMI, and respective external interrupt enable bit, INTE, must first be set.
 As the external interrupt pin is pin-shared with I/O pin, it should be configured as external interrupt pin before the external pin interrupt function is enabled.
 The pin must also be setup as an input type by setting the corresponding bit in the port control register.
-When the interrupt is enabled, the stack is not full and the correct transition type appears on the external interrupt pin, a subroutine call to the external interrupt vector, will take place.
+When the interrupt pin, a subroutine call to the external interrupt vector, will take place.
 When the interrupt is serviced, the external interrupt request flag, INTF, will be automatically reset and the EMI bit will be automatically cleared to disable other interrupts.
 Note that any pull-high resistor selections on the external interrupt pin will remain valid even if the pin is used as an external interrupt input.

-The INTEG register is used to select the type of active edge that will trigger the external interrupt.
+The INTEG register is used to select the type of active edge that will trigger the external interrupt 0.
 A choice of either rising or falling or both edge types can be chosen to trigger an external interrupt.
-Note that the INTEG register can also be used to disable the external interrupt function.
+Note that the INTEG register can also be used to disable the external interrupt 0 function.